It's the 21st century. Shouldn't we be able to design and print our own robots? MIT and other

 Rus added that "this is taking the app store to the next level."

-Currently, robot-making is a time-consuming and expensive process, often taking years to design hardware and and then to manufacture a moving machine.
+Currently, robot-making is a time-consuming and expensive process, often taking years to design hardware and software and then to manufacture a moving machine.
 The intent of this project, entitled "An Expedition in Computing for Compiling Printable Programmable Machines," is to automate the process and make it easy.

 To accomplish that, the research project will create a robot-making platform that contains an end-to-end process.
 Rus said that this specifically involves "a compiler for building physical machines that starts with a high level of specification of function."